Welcome to today's edition of the Rush 24-7 podcast.

 But other than that, I haven't had any calls.

-We haven't had any calls from people who think that Trump is a double cross them.
+We haven't had any calls from people who think that Trump is a double-crossed them.

 Where does this stuff come from?

-It was Friday on WBZ Eyeball TV News, co-anchor Paula Ebon speaking with the political analyst John Keller on the Trump transition.
+It was Friday on WBZ Eyeball TV News, co-anchor Paula Ebben speaking with the political analyst John Keller on the Trump transition.

-And uh Paula Ebon, the co-info babe, said we have seen Donald Trump make a lot of promises and then back off a few of them to some extent since he was.
+And Paula Eben, the co-info babe, said, we have seen Donald Trump make a lot of promises and then back off a few of them to some extent since he won.

-This is this is this is the day after the Carrier jobs were saved.
+This is the day after the carrier jobs were saved.

 This is the day after Trump's big thank you rally in Cincinnati where nobody was mad.